Barry Atwater: Sci-fi legacy

 Atwater was one of the few actors to play a character from Spock's planet on Star Trek: The Original Series, portraying Surak, father of Vulcan philosophy, in the episode "The Savage Curtain".
 Atwater could not achieve the Vulcan salute naturally, so when he bids farewell in a medium shot, he has to first lower his arm so his hand is out of camera view as he pushes his fingers against his body to configure them properly.

 Kevin Thomas of the Los Angeles Times praised Atwater's performance in The Night Stalker, writing, "that gifted character actor Barry Atwater is terrific as the vampire".
 Keith Ashwell of the Edmonton Journal wrote that Atwater was "a prince among vampires".

 He also guest starred in a 1963 episode of The Outer Limits, "Corpus Earthling", with Robert Culp as scientist Dr. Temple in 1963.

-Personal life
+Personal life and death

 Atwater embraced and attributed his career success to the practice of Zen.

-In 1956, Atwater's West Los Angeles home was burgled after thieves removed a cat door to gain entry.
-Atwater was robbed of several hundred dollars' worth of clothes, jewelry, and other property.

-Atwater died on May 24, 1978 after suffering a stroke, 8 days after his 60th birthday.
+Atwater died on May 24, 1978, aged 60 after suffering a stroke.